1907 Nobel Prize in Literature: Prize decision

+In 1907, the Nobel committee proposed that the Nobel Prize in Literature should be awarded to the English author Rudyard Kipling, noting that "Kipling is a lover of concretion and concentration; one almost never finds in him empty abstractions and never paraphrases.
+He quickly finds the striking expression, the descriptive epithet.
+One does not notice a trace of imitation in him.
+He has been compared to Bret Harte, to Pierre Loti, to Dickens; but he is always original, and his power of invention is, it seems, inexhaustible."

+The Nobel committee also made special mentions of the Catalan poet Àngel Guimerà y Jorge, English author Algernon Charles Swinburne, French writer Paul Bourget and Italian writer Antonio Fogazzaro as worthy candidates for the prize.
+The candidacy of Selma Lagerlöf, (who was eventually awarded the 1909 Nobel Prize in Literature), "whose developed genius in certain works, such as the first part of "Jerusalem", could not, in all members of the committee, erase the impression of a certain artificial manner in "Gösta Berling's Saga" or of the arbitrary mixing of saga and reality, which takes place in the folk book about Nils Holgersson" divided the members of the committee.

-In 1907, the highly influential member of the Nobel committee Carl David af Wirsén advocated a prize for Algernon Charles Swinburne, but ultimately Wirsén chose to support Rudyard Kipling's candidacy as a way of blocking another strong candidate, Selma Lagerlöf, whose writing Wirsén disliked, from being awarded.
-Hence, Kipling was chosen by the Nobel Committee as the laureate.
+Nobel committee member Carl David af Wirsén advocated a prize for Swinburne, but ultimately Wirsén chose to support Kipling's candidacy as a way of blocking Selma Lagerlöf, whose writing Wirsén disliked, from being awarded.

+On 7 November 1907 the Swedish Academy decided that the Nobel Prize in Literature should be awarded to Rudyard Kipling "in consideration of the power of observation, originality of imagination, virility of ideas and remarkable talent for narration which characterize the creations of this world-famous author".

 Reactions

 The choice of Rudyard Kipling was very well received.
 Kipling was widely celebrated by both the Swedish press and public crowds when he arrived in Stockholm to accept the prize.

 Award Ceremony

 At the award ceremony in Stockholm on 10 December 1907, the Permanent Secretary of the Swedish Academy, Carl David af Wirsén, praised both Kipling and three centuries of English literature, saying:

 "The Swedish Academy, in awarding the Nobel Prize in Literature this year to Rudyard Kipling, desires to pay a tribute of homage to the literature of England, so rich in manifold glories, and to the greatest genius in the realm of narrative that that country has produced in our times."